neondatabase-labs/neon-data-api-neon-auth/README.md

    ```

 4. **Configure Environment Variables:**
-   Create a `.env` file in the project root with the following variables:
+   Create a `.env` file in the project root with the following variables.
+Get them from the Neon console.

    ```env
    # Neon Data API